valheim-server-help/valheim-server-help.github.io/howToConnect.md

 If you're hosting with a managed game server hosting provider, they should provide the IP address of the server.

 If you're hosting the server on a computer in your local network, the IP address for **external** people to use can be found here [https://whatismyipaddress.com/](https://whatismyipaddress.com/).
-It's the IPv4 value you want.\
+It's the IPv4 value you should provide **to them**.\
-As you'll be connecting from **inside** your local network, you should use the local IP of the machine (probably starts `192.168..`).
-If the server is running on the same machine that you play the game on, use `127.0.0.1`.
+**Do not use that IP yourself** - You'll be connecting from **inside** your local network.\
+If the server is running on the same machine that you play the game on, you use `127.0.0.1`.\
+If the server is running on a different machine in your network you should use the local IP of that machine (probably starts `192.168..`).
+On windows you can check this with Win+r, enter `cmd /k ipconfig /all` click OK, and look for the 'IPv4 Address'.

 ## Steam Servers
 The most common method to join games at the moment is using the Steam Server Favourites list.